 A patent is a set of exclusive rights granted by a sovereign state to an inventor or assignee for a limited period of time in exchange for detailed public disclosure of an invention.
-An invention is a solution to a specific technological problem for which a patentee obtains protection as patent.
+An invention is a solution to a specific technological problem for which a patentee obtains protection as a patent.

 In a competitive world, technologies and innovations built on existing knowledge are changing rapidly with time.
-Hence, the patentee needs some ways to protect such improvements and modification over his/her already protected innovation.
+Hence, the patentee needs some ways to protect such improvements and modifications over his/her already protected innovation.
 Here, the Patents Act, 1970, enables a patentee to apply for an improvement or modifications over his/her already patented invention, by filing a patent of addition.

-Important facts about patent of addition
+Important facts about the patent of addition

-- Expire along with main patent, however, if the main invention revoked for some reason, patent of addition may be converted into independent patent, if patentee so requests.
+- Expire along with the main patent, however, if the main invention revoked for some reason, patent of addition may be converted into independent patent, if patentee so requests.

-- If the improvement or modification over the main patent is a subject of independent patent, the controller may revoke the independent patent and grant the same as a patent of addition, if patentee so requests.
+- If the improvement or modification over the main patent is a subject of an independent patent, the controller may revoke the independent patent and grant the same as a patent of addition, if the patentee so requests.

-- Each patent of addition must include a reference to the main application/patent with a statement that the invention comprises an improvement and/or modification over the invention claimed in the complete specification of main application/patent.
+- Each patent of addition must include a reference to the main application/patent with a statement that the invention comprises an improvement and/or modification over the invention claimed in the complete specification of the main application/patent.